 Heat the oil in a wok or large frying pan until it reaches 160°C° / 325°F. If you don’t have a thermometer, the oil should be hot enough to turn a cube of bread into a light golden brown colour in about 15 seconds.
 Don’t let the oil get too hot or it may burn the outside of the chicken before the inside is cooked.

 Fry the chicken, a few pieces at a time, in the hot oil for about three minutes per side.

 The internal temperature of the chicken should reach 74C / 165F.
 Alternatively, if you cut a piece of chicken in half, it should be completely white with no pink showing.

-Drain the chicken on paper towels and serve hot with mashed potatoes and peas.
+Drain the fried chicken tenders on paper towels and serve hot with mashed potatoes and peas.

 Creamy mustard gravy